How to prepare for the interview

 - Helping to explain your actions.

-The Official Receiver and Examiner act solely in the interest of the company's creditors, so they’re unable to provide you with advice that's in your best interest.
+The Official Receiver and Examiner act solely in the interest of the company's creditors.
+They cannot provide advice that's in your best interest.
 I&L will counsel you on the issues that require attention to limit any adverse consequences against you such as personal liability claims, Director Disqualification Proceedings, or worse.

 Allegations of Misconduct